Rei45c/project-r6-transportation/README.md

 # Milestone repository for Software Praktikum project #

 At least the milestone report and the plan for the next milestone should be placed in the milestone folder **before the milestone meeting**.

+Navigate to front-end/transportation-services-front-end to start the front end by "npm start".

+Navigate to back-end/Transportation-Service-back-end to start the server by "mvn spring-boot:run".

+The following installation are also necessary in the local git folder in the front end part:
+-npm install @react-google-maps/api
+-npm install react-select react-select-async-paginate -npm install react-router-dom
+-npm install react-hook-form
+-npm install axios